John Randolph Tucker High School: Specialty centers

-International Baccalaureate

-International Baccalaureate at J.R.
+The I.B Program at J.R.
 Tucker was first authorized in the 2008-09 school year for the first class of ninth grade IB Middle Years Programme students and, two years later, expanded to include the diploma programs.
 Tucker's I.B. program is a member of the Mid-Atlantic Regional Conference of IB World Schools.
 Students at Tucker have to complete Creativity, Action, and Service projects throughout all four years of high school to explore their community and identity, a personal project in the summer after ninth grade to engage in creating a final product of the student's interests, and an extended essay — a university level paper under 4,000 words with a topic of choice — during 11th grade.

 The middle years certificate is awarded based on CAS projects in the ninth and 10th grade, meeting certain International Baccalaureate assessment scores in classes, and the personal project score.
 The International Baccalaureate Diploma requires doing well in CAS projects, International Baccalaureate assessments, and an extended essay.

-Center for Spanish Language and Global Citizenship

-The Center for Spanish Language and Global Citizenship, known commonly as "immersion," was founded in the 1993-94 school year.
+The Center for Spanish Language and Global Citizenship was founded in the 1993-94 school year.
 Most immersion students have already had one year of study of Spanish.
 To apply, students should be prepared to take an entrance exam in addition to submitting their transcript and application essay.
 The program consists of continuing Spanish in immersive classes through high school, taking at least one year of a supplemental language, and opportunities such as studying abroad for credit, gaining entrance with guest speakers, field trips, and cultural events.
 The students take approximately two-to-three center classes in a seven block schedule, focusing on oral and written Spanish as well as the culture, literature and art of Spanish-speaking countries.
 Once the program is completed, a special seal is placed onto the graduating student's diploma.